behave/behave/docs/gherkin.rst

 indented, following the step.
 This can be useful for loading specific required data into a model.

-The table formatting doesn't have to be stricltly lined up but it does need to have the same number of columns on each line.
+The table formatting doesn't have to be strictly lined up but it does need to have the same number of columns on each line.
 A column is anything appearing between two vertical bars "|".
 Any whitespace between the column content and the vertical bar is removed.